wilsonify/wilsonify.github.io/content/recipes/ROASTED BEER AND LIME CAULIFLOWER TACOS WITH CILANTRO COLESLAW154.md

 3 Toss the spices, salt, and olive oil together in a large bowl.
 Add the cauliflower and onion

-and stir ’til those fuckers are coated.
+and stir ’til those  ers are coated.
 Dump it on the baking sheet and bake until browned,

 stirring halfway, about 20 minutes.